 Lisa Santa-Coloma

 Lisa Santa-Coloma is a doctoral candidate in the Paul H. Chook Department of Information Systems & Statistics.
-Her research interests include exploring how Artificial Intelligence creates business value for companies.
-Prior to joining the PhD program, she worked in the banking, publishing, and market research industries building information systems and analytics platforms.
+Her research interests include digital transformation and how organizations in the public sector leverage data and technology to transform.
+Prior to joining the Ph.D. program, she worked in the banking, publishing, and market research industries building information systems and analytics platforms.
 She received her M.S. in Operations Research and B.S. in Statistics from the University of Florida.

 Mingyan Xu is a Ph.D. candidate in the Paul H. Chook Department of Information Systems and Statistics at the Zicklin School of Business, Baruch College.
 She conducts research in online markets and specializes in using analytical models to investigate the human and technology interactions.
 Mingyan’s dissertation focuses on assisting the K-12 educators in raising online funds to support public classroom learning goals.
 This research is conducted from three perspectives: fundraisers fundraising strategies, crowdfunding platform’s recommender systems and the lead donors’ stimulus actions.
 Prior to joining Baruch, Mingyan received her MS degree from University of Delaware.